MarijaStanojcic/MovieRecommendation/README.md

 All users get the same recommendation of most popular movie.
 To determine what is the popularity score of the movie, Weighted Rating score formula from IMDb was used.

-2. User-user similarity
+2. User-user Colaborative filtering

 Similarity between users is calculated using cosine similarity.
 Most popular movies from k most similar users are recommended.

-3. Item-item similarity
+3. Item-item Colaborative filtering

 Similarity between items is calculated using cosine  similarity.
 K most similar movies are recommended.